 Outside organizations qualify for sponsored billing if:

-- They cover all or most of your tuition and fees
+- They cover all or most of a student’s tuition and fees

-- They will send payments directly to MIT
+- They plan to send payments directly to MIT

 - They require an itemized invoice addressed in their name